sbudden/factsheets_sshoc_services-1/_posts/2021-01-20-virtual_collection_registry.md

 The Virtual Collection Registry (VCR), currently operated by CLARIN, the European Research Infrastructure for Language Resources and Technology, enables the creation of DOI-identifiable VCs across the SSH spectrum, and beyond, as the VCR metadata model is not limited to SSH.
 It provides a way for registering, accessing and discovering VCs by simplifying access for researchers.

 The basis for the creation of virtual collections is a joint domain of compatible metadata descriptions.
-Thus, virtual collections can boost the re-usability of existing resources, thus facilitating empirically sound e-Science in the arts and humanities.
+Thus, virtual collections can boost the re-usability of existing resources, therefore facilitating empirically sound e-Science in the arts and humanities.

 Use the VCR to: